dietercoopman/smart/README.md

 # A blade component for easy image manipulation

-Want to serve private hosted images without the need to code your own logic ?
-Want to resize your images before sending them to the browser, without extra coding ?
+Want to serve images from any location ( public, storage or disk ( wip ) ) ?
+Want to resize your images before sending them to the browser ?
+Want to cache them ?
+Want to apply templates to images ?
 Then smart might be your buddy !

 This package makes it possible to
-- **serve images** that are not public accessible **without coding**
+- **serve images** from anywhere, this might be a public path , a private path or a Laravel disk
-- **resize images** without coding
+- **resize images** not only by defining height and with in the image tag but by really resizing the source file
 - resizing public hosted images **without coding**
-- automatically cache your images
+- **apply templates** to images, change the settings for all images from one place
-- apply the full intervention/image API to an image **without coding**
+- automatically **cache** your images
-- apply templates to images, change the settings for all images from one place
+- apply the **full intervention/image API** to an image

 ## Installation